Best Studio Monitors of 2024 – Six Suitability Categories For You

 Positioning and Sweet Spot

 If you want to get the most out of your studio monitors, then you'll want to position them correctly and listen within their sweet spot position.
+You'll definitely notice an improvement in your listening experience when you're in the right position relative to the speaker.
 Since each monitor has different baffle and waveguide designs, positioning to find the "sweet spot" will vary, so you'll want to read the manual and adjust your position accordingly.
+You also have to consider room correction along with listener position.
 Speaker positioning is not fully covered here, but the video below can give you a good idea of its importance and application:

 Mixing Environment